 While some might opt for a more traditional look, others might decorate their walkways with tree stump pumpkins or pineapple jack-o'-lanterns.
 All that matters is that you're happy with your front porch, and are ready to sip this Apple Pie Whiskey Cocktail on it at the end of a long day spent with good friends.
-If you're looking to revamp your porch this weekend, here are 5 DIY projects to try out this season.
+If you're looking to revamp your fall porch this weekend, here are 5 DIY projects to try out this season.

 1. Modern and Metallic